tldr-pages/tldr/pages/common/nudoku.md

 `nudoku`

-- Choose difficulty of the game:
+- Choose the difficulty of the game:

 `nudoku -d {{easy|normal|hard}}`